 Small adult dogs require foods that offer complete nutrients essential for health and vitality:

-- Vitamin-rich fish oils for a healthy skin, shine and overall health
+- Vitamin-rich fish oils for healthy skin, shine, and overall health

 - Essential vitamins and minerals to help support the immune system and help maintain good health

 - High-quality animal-based protein sources to help maintain muscles

 - A fiber source to promote intestinal health, enhance nutrient absorption and reduce backyard cleanup

 - Special carbohydrate blend of select healthy grains to help maintain normal blood sugar levels for sustained energy

 These ingredients are the keys to adult nutrition, whether you feed dry or canned dog food or provide treats.

 Switching Your Small Dog To a Mature Diet